Weetbix/facebot/README.md

 Slackbot for facebook messenger integration.
 Map facebook friends to channels and communicate to them through slack.

+Features:
+- Emoji support

 TODO:
 - Slack messages parse text smilies into :emojis_like_this:.
 Replace obvious ones with text (:P becomes :tounge_out_smiley, etc)
 - Message on joining a private channel showing instructions
 - Help message
-- Message showing active channel links
+- command to show active channel links
-- when linking, update channel description with something like "Connected with Tom"
 - Keep links persistent (DB?)
-- Create facebook-chat-api pull request fixing dup definition in object
+- img support
+- when bot says chats are now conectd, it should use the name from FB